 You have two hands.

 Good Neighbours community befriending service was set up to help people of any age within the community who may have become isolated or lonely because of ill health, disability, life changes or social disadvantage.
 We provide a volunteer to help with some household tasks such as paperwork (bills etc.), dog walking, nutrition or childcare support.

 The Good Neighbour volunteer also helps people get out and about in the community and improve self-confidence.
-They may accompany them to social groups (such as Lunch Club or our Memory Circle) or take them for walks or drives in the countryside.
+They may accompany them to social groups (such as Lunch Club or our Memory Lane group) or take them for walks or drives in the countryside.
 Volunteers are all recruited, interviewed and DBS checked.